jknightlab/git-intro/git-intro.md

     - Can return to any version.
     - Did something break?
 Just restore the last working version.
 * Backup
-    - Repository (on a remote server) can serve as backup.
+    - Repository (on a remote server) can serve as backup for source code.
 </div>

 ## Using git {data-transition="none"}